-Saigon or Ho Chi Minh City is the most populous city as well as a center of economy, culture and education in Vietnam.
-Saigon is also the second largest city beside Hanoi in acreage.
-Always being considered as the most livable and most developed city in Vietnam, Sai Gon has so much potential for tourism and in recent years, with Hanoi, Sai Gon is one of the ten tourist centers of the country.
+Saigon or Ho Chi Minh City is the most populous city as well as a centre of economy, culture and education in Vietnam.
+Saigon is also the second-largest city beside Hanoi in acreage.
+Always being considered as the most livable and most developed city in Vietnam, Sai Gon has so much potential for tourism and in recent years, with Hanoi, Sai Gon is one of the ten tourist centres of the country.

 How to get there

 Because Saigon is the biggest transport hub in Vietnam, you can get to the city by all methods: plane, train, coach, ship, car/motorbike….